cardano-scaling/CIPs/CIP-0164/README.md

 To transcend these inherent scaling barriers and unlock the latent capacity of the Cardano network, a fundamental systematic evolution of the core consensus algorithm is imperative.
-Ouroboros Leios maintains Praos's sequential transaction processing model while introducing mechanisms for additional transaction capacity through Endorser Blocks, parallel validation workflows, and more efficient aggregation of transaction data.
+Ouroboros Leios maintains Praos' sequential transaction processing model while introducing mechanisms for additional transaction capacity through Endorser Blocks, parallel validation workflows, and more efficient aggregation of transaction data.
 By reorganizing how transactions